yash735/PythonInterpreter/README.md

 ## Interpretor:
 The code that i wrote is in this, file, basically it an python interpretor for the programming language called 417 (made by us).
-Whata ever code that is written in file.417 will be interpreted using this python file and the parser.
+What ever code that is written in file.417 will be interpreted using this python file and the parser.
 ONLY THE PYHTON FILE IS WRITTEN BY ME.

 ## License